Martin explains the complexities of high-value client contracts and how our Legal team is transforming around digital

 In a nutshell, my role is to provide contractual and commercial support to help with the negotiation of high-value client contracts across the business.
 Our remit covers a huge range of bids, deals and opportunities.
 We’ll review bid contracts and documents, highlight the risks of a deal to leadership teams, and present our comments and responses to the client.
-There’s a lot of interaction between departments, and we regularly work with legal subject matter experts and, on occasions, we’ll reach out to external legal for additional support.
+There’s a lot of interaction between departments, and we regularly work with legal subject matter experts.
+On occasions, we’ll reach out to external legal for additional support or specialist input.

 We negotiate with very large clients, typically represented by partners and City law firms, so your technical competence has to be top notch.
 You also have to embrace an evolving legal environment.
 We’ve changed the way we approach contracting by transforming around digital, becoming more agile and flexible in the way we address every conceivable risk, which is required to help us win more opportunities.

 It can be a demanding place to work, but our focus on digital means lawyers have a unique chance to develop their skills at the forefront of new technology.
 When you’re involved in shaping things from a legal perspective, the work is always intellectually stimulating.
 You also get the opportunity to collaborate with some brilliant minds, although the emphasis is on developing your own network to ensure you get the right support when you need it.